Scott Nearing: Great Depression

 Nearing and his first wife, Nellie Marguerite Seeds Nearing, were the parents of John Scott.
 They adopted a second son, Robert Nearing.
 John Scott wrote a participant's account of having worked in industry in the Soviet Union during the 1930s.
 His book, Behind the Urals, tells of the great effort being put into building an industrial complex out of reach of an invasion.
-When the great purge started in the mid-thirties—also an indication of Stalin's preparation for war—Scott was advised to leave, and escaped with his Russian wife and little daughter via the trans-Siberian railroad.
-John's association with Henry Luce and, later, Richard Nixon caused estrangement from his father who said in a letter, "I want nothing to do with him."
-Nearing refused to go to his son's funeral.
+When the Great Purge started in the mid-thirties—also an indication of Stalin's preparation for war—John Scott escaped with his Russian wife and little daughter via the trans-Siberian railroad.
+John Scott dropped his "Nearing" last name, and his association with Henry Luce and, later, Richard Nixon caused estrangement from his father who said in a letter, "I want nothing to do with him."
+Nearing did not attend his son's funeral.

 He adopted a vegetarian diet when he was 35.
 In the 1930s and 1940s, Nearing and Helen Knothe, a lifelong vegetarian, lived together in Winhall in rural Vermont, where they had purchased a large forest tract for $2200 and a moderate-sized farm for $2500.
 Nearing and Knothe lived a largely ascetic and self-reliant life, growing much of their own food and putting up nine stone buildings over the course of two decades.
 Cash was earned from producing maple syrup and maple sugar from the trees on their land and from Scott Nearing's occasional paid lectures.

 However, in her book "Meanwhile, Next Door to the Good Life", Jean Hay Bright documents that the Nearings were both heavily subsidized by substantial inheritances which supported their forest farm.
 In 1934, around the time they purchased the Vermont property, Helen inherited between $30,000–$40,000 from former suitor J. J. van der Leeuw.
-Louis Nearing’s six children, including Scott, split the inheritance from the sale of their father's estate.
-“I’m sure it was one million bucks” in 1947, Scott's son Robert said of the estate's value.
-Scott's inheritance would have been well into six figures.
-Hay Bright's calculations make clear that while hard working homesteaders, the Nearings never came close to supporting themselves on their "cash crops" as they state.
+Louis Nearing's six children, including Scott, split the inheritance from the sale of their father's estate.
+“I’m sure it was one million bucks” in 1947, Nearing's son Robert said of the estate's value.
+Nearing's inheritance would have been well into six figures.
+Hay Bright's calculations make clear that while hard working homesteaders, the Nearings never came close to supporting themselves on their "cash crops" as they claimed.

-Nearing wrote and self-published many pamphlets on topics such as low income, peace throughout the world, feminism, and different environmental causes.
+Nearing wrote and self-published many pamphlets that discussed capitalism, poverty, peace throughout the world, feminism, and environmental degradation.